The Himalayas: The Majestic Crown of the Earth

 Flora and Fauna of the Himalayas

-- Diversification of Himalayan Plants
+Diversification of Himalayan Plants

-- Vegetation Zones Based on Altitude: Himalayas are famous for the very gradient of vegetation with respect to altitude, geography, and climate.
+- Vegetation Zones Based on Altitude: The Himalayas are famous for the very steep gradient of vegetation with respect to altitude, geography, and climate.
 Tropical, subtropical, temperate, and alpine are a few of the most commonly bracketed categories.
-You do have middle hill and lower east tropical rainforests, but at higher elevations alpine and temperate flora are predominant.
+You do have middle hill and lower east tropical rainforests, but at higher elevations, alpine and temperate flora are predominant.
 Altitude determines what will thrive where because some flora prefer to bloom in some types of conditions.
 The Himalayas open up their closed forests to open alpine meadows to scientists and nature enthusiasts from around the world.

 - Common and Endemic Plant Species: The Himalayas have an endemic flora of Pine, Oak, Fir, Birch, Rhododendron, Juniper, and Deodar.
-Western Himalayas have Deodar cedar cultivation.
+The Western Himalayas have Deodar cedar cultivation.
 Himalayan Blue Poppy and the Brahma Kamal, which are the endemic flowering plants, are found in the upper areas and make the region distinct.
-Eastern Himalayas are thickly inhabited by over 4,000 flowering plants and over 20 palms.
+The Eastern Himalayas are thickly inhabited by over 4,000 flowering plants and over 20 palms.
 Not only do they support the environment, but they are also of priceless value to the individuals culturally, medicinally, and ritually.

-- Diverse Wildlife of the Himalayas
+Diverse Wildlife of the Himalayas

 - Mammals- Adaptation to Extreme Conditions: The Himalayas are home to numerous mammals, including snow leopards, musk deer, blue sheep, tahr, wild boars, tigers, elephants, and foxes.
-These animals all have the special features to live in the harsh Himalayan environment.
-Snow leopards have thick fur and wide paws to tread through snow, and Himalayan brown bears hibernate during winters.
+These animals all have special features to live in the harsh Himalayan environment.
+Snow leopards have thick fur and wide paws to tread through snow, and Himalayan brown bears hibernate during winter.
 Wild yaks at high altitudes have enormous lungs to compensate for the low oxygen content.
 They help them survive in severe mountainous terrains.

 Cultural Diversity and Natural Resources of the Himalayas

-- Cultural Diversity of the Himalayas
+Cultural Diversity of the Himalayas

 - Ethnic Diversity and Religious Impact: The Himalayas are made up of many different ethnic groups and their own religion, language, and culture.
 Nature worship, Hinduism, Buddhism, Islam, etc., are prevalent religions.
 The mountains are very religious and pious, and Pashupatinath Temple and Nepal’s Muktinath are excellent Hindu temples.
 Muktinath is sacred in Buddhism and Jainism, and Ashtapad Mt. is sacred in Jainism.
 The religion followed there is Buddhism, and monasteries like Paro Taktsang in Bhutan are excellent religious places.

-- Himalayan Medicinal Resources
+Himalayan Medicinal Resources

 - Indigenous Healing and Traditional Herbal Medicine: The Himalayas have medicinal herbs that are applied in local, Ayurvedic, and Tibetan medicine.
 A fifth of the plant flora is medicinally utilized, treating respiratory to gastrointestinal illnesses.
 Certain herbs like Yarsagumba (Cordyceps sinensis) are irreplaceable, being natural immunity boosters and aphrodisiacs.
 Local physicians and monks passed down their knowledge generation after generation, treating common and uncommon illnesses with herbs.

-- Economic Contributions of the Himalayas
+Economic Contributions of the Himalayas

 - Mineral and Natural Resource Wealth: The Himalayas hold mineral wealth in gold, silver, copper, and zinc.
 The minerals occur in over 100 locations, supporting local mining economies.
 Coal and oil potentiality and massive deposits also occur regionally in Kashmir.
 The minerals are an essential component of regional economies and world trade.

 - Tourism and Agriculture as Pillars of Economic Growth: Tourism is a crucial part of the economy of the Himalayas due to the fact that it entices climbers, pilgrims, and trekkers.
-Annapurna Circuit and Everest Base Camp Trek are generating wonderful revenues for the locals.
-Subsistence economy continues to be sustained through agriculture with the use of terraced agriculture leading to the cultivation of crops such as potatoes, barley, and rice.
+The Annapurna Circuit and Everest Base Camp Trek are generating wonderful revenues for the locals.
+Subsistence economy continues to be sustained through agriculture, with the use of terraced agriculture leading to the cultivation of crops such as potatoes, barley, and rice.
 Organic agriculture and ecotourism are followed to a greater degree in an effort to promote overall economic growth and natural resource conservation.

 Trekking and Adventure Activities in the Himalayas

-- Trekking Trails
+Trekking Trails

 2. Other Himalayan Adventures